chesteryang/chesteryang.github.io/_posts/2018-08-01-Fix-ESLint-issue.markdown

 ---
 layout: post
-title:  "Fix an ESlint issue in Visual Studio Code"
+title:  "Fix an ESLint issue in Visual Studio Code"
 date:   2018-08-01 09:21:00 -0600
 categories: nodejs
 ---

-Fix an ESlint issue in Visual Studio Code
+Fix an ESLint issue in Visual Studio Code
 ===================================================================================

 Today when I started my asp.net core angular project in VS Code, I noticed on the status bar there was an ESLint error icon.
 Switching to ESLint debug console, I got the following error: